Apple Pecan Phyllo Crisp

 Instructions

-• Preheat the oven to 350 degrees F. Line a baking sheet with parchment paper.
-Thaw the phyllo dough according to instructions on the packaging.
+• Preheat the oven to 350 degrees F. Thaw the phyllo dough according to instructions on the packaging.
+(NOTE 1)

-• Place pecans on the baking sheet and toast for about 7-10 minutes.
+• Place pecans on a baking sheet and toast for about 7-10 minutes.
 Omit oil, there will be enough fat in the crisp.
+(NOTE 2)

-• Once the pecans are done, cool the baking dish and the nuts.
-Chop the pecans finely and mix with bread crumbs, sugar and cinnamon.
+• Once the pecans are done, cool the baking sheet and the nuts.
+When baking sheet is cooled, line with parchment paper.
+Chop the pecans and mix with bread crumbs, sugar and cinnamon.
 Set aside.
 Increase heat of oven to 375 degrees F.

-• Peel the apple, cut it in half, core each half and slice it as thin as you can.
-Use a mandoline.
+• Peel and core the apple, and slice it as thin as you can (by hand or use a mandolin).
 Not every slice will be perfect, so keep the beautiful slices for the top and use the rest for the filling.

 • Place baking sheet in the oven and bake for approx. 30 minutes.
 Rotate half way through.
 Crisp as done when dough is golden brown.